NickvanDyke/hot-100/README.md

 Frontend:
 - React
+	- Fast iteration for beautiful UIs
+	- Sensible mental model with reactivity and composition
 - [Vite](https://vitejs.dev/)
 	- Ridiculously fast and easily configurable build tool, especially when compared to CRA and Webpack
 	- Allows more flexibility than something very opinionated like NextJS